mluau/mluau/README.md

 - ``Thread::pop_results`` has been added to allow popping results directly from the thread's stack to a ``R`` which implements ``FromLua``.
 This is useful when trying to interoperate with Lute runtime but should not be needed much outside this in practice.
 - [``Thread::close``](https://github.com/mlua-rs/mlua/pull/517) has been added to allow closing Lua threads
 - ``RawLua::stack_value`` correctly calls ``lua_checkstack`` to avoid a potential crash when there are no stack slots free when popping from the Lua stack (``from_lua`` etc.)
+- Namecall optimization on Luau: for methods/functions on userdata, the ``namecall`` metamethod is now defined.
+This allows for more efficient method calls on userdata, as it avoids the need to check for the ``__index`` metamethod on every call.
+This is particularly useful for performance-critical code that relies heavily on userdata methods.
+This optimization is enabled by default, but can be disabled using ``UserDataRegistry::disable_namecall_optimization()`` if needed.

 ## Roadmap